 This program leading to a Master of Arts in Elementary Education is for elementary school teachers.
-Students complete foundation courses in education and in curriculum and instruction, and an area of concentration such as reading, multicultural, middle, or elementary education.
+Students complete foundation courses in education and in curriculum and instruction, and an area of concentration such as literacy, multicultural, middle, or elementary education.
 As a culminating activity, students apply theory to practice in their area of concentration through creative critical thinking.

+5100:600 Dhilasanhias of Education 3

+5100.000 Philosophies of Education 3

+or

+5100:602 Comparative and International Education 3

+or

+5100:604 Topical Seminar in the Cultural Foundations of Education 3

+5100:620 Psychology of Instruction for Teaching and Learning 3

+or

+5100:624 Seminar: Educational Psychology 3

+5100:640 Techniques of Research 3

+•

+• Curricular an d Instructional Studies - 6 credits:

+5500:600 Concepts of Curriculum and Instruction 3

+Or -

-5100:600 Philosophies of Education or 3 5100:602 Comparative and International Education 3 5100:604 5100:620 Of Topical Seminar in the Cultural Foundations of Education Psychology of Instruction for Teaching and Learning or 3 5100:624 5100:640 Seminar: Educational Psychology Techniques of Research 3 • Curricular and d Instructional Studies - 6 credits: 5500:600 Concepts of Curriculum and Instruction or 3 5500:625 Basic curriculum and instruction course in one's concentration area in curriculum and instruction.
-Contemporary Issues in Literacy Instruction and Phonics 3 • Area of Cond entration/Reading - 15 credits: 5500:622 Children's Literature in the Curriculum or 3 5500:627 5500:522 5500:630 5500:524 5500:627 Special Topics in Literacy Education: Teaching Young Adult Literature Content Area Literacy Assessment of Reading Difficulties Teaching Reading to Culturally Diverse Learners Special Topics in Literacy Education 3 3 3 3 • Final Researc ch Requirement: 5500:696 Master's Project 6
+Basic curriculum and instruction course in one's concentration

+area in curriculum and instruction.

+5500:625 Contemporary Issues in Literacy Instruction and Phonics 3

+JJUU.UZJ Contemporary issues in Literacy instruction and Friorites J

+• Area of Concentration/Reading - 15 credits:

+5500:622 Children's Literature in the Curriculum 3 or 5500:627 Special Topics in Curric & Instr Studies: Teaching Young Adult Literature 3 5500:522 Content Area Literacy 3 5500:630 Assessment of Reading Difficulties 3 5500:524 Teaching Reading to Culturally Diverse Learners 3 5500:627 Special Topics in Curricular and Instructional Studies 3 Final Resear ch Requirement:

+Final Research Requirement:

+5500:696 Master's Project 6

-5500:699 Master's Thesis
+5500:699 or Master's Thesis 6

-6 Minimum credit hours required:
+Minimum credit hours required: 36-42